In Response to New York Mayor de Blasio’s Glass Building Ban

 A recent study by Alan Hedge, a professor in the Department of Design and Environmental Analysis at Cornell University, showed that smart glass reduces people’s eye strain by 51%, headaches by 63%, and drowsiness by 56% - dramatically increasing employee health and productivity.

-Facebook/WeWork buildings with View Smart Glass, Mountain View, CA
+Facebook/WeWork buildings with View Smart Windows, Mountain View, CA

 Ultimately, buildings are not pieces of art to look at from afar.
 They exist for people to inhabit, live better lives, and produce goods and services that serve the larger society.
 Instead of looking at the environmental footprint per square foot of the building, we should be looking at the environmental footprint per unit of output – the value humans are able to create.

-Smart glass isn’t just an idea.
-Over a decade of development and $2 billion of investment later, View’s smart glass is in 500 buildings totaling 50 million square feet of space, and growing very rapidly.
-Just in New York, our smart glass is being installed in buildings owned by The Durst Organization, GFP Real Estate, Regeneron Pharmaceuticals in Tarrytown, Tompkins Financial in Ithaca, and the Delta Terminal at LaGuardia to name a few.
+Smart windows aren't just an idea.
+Over a decade of development and $2 billion of investment later, View Smart Windows are in 500 buildings totaling 50 million square feet of space, growing very rapidly.
+Just in New York, our smart windows are being installed in buildings owned by The Durst Organization, GFP Real Estate, Regeneron Pharmaceuticals in Tarrytown, Tompkins Financial in Ithaca, and the Delta Terminal at LaGuardia to name a few.